Zinoex/IntervalMDP.jl/docs/src/usage.md

 mc = IntervalMarkovChain(prob,[1])
 ```

-[^1]: The difference to `CUDA.jl`s `cu` function is that we allow the specification of both the value and index type, which is important due to register pressure.
+[^1]: The difference to `CUDA.jl`'s `cu` function is that we allow the specification of both the value and index type, which is important due to register pressure.
 To reduce register pressure but maintain accuracy, we are opinoinated to `Float64` values and `Int32` indices.